fmeehan/CedVal/Scratch_Pad copy.md

 [Solution on Github](https://github.com/robbyrussell/oh-my-zsh/issues/6985)

-Add the following to your ~/.zshrc failed
+Add the following to your ~/.zshrc

 ```
 export LC_ALL=en_US.UTF-8